zolydiac/realtek-driver-cleaner/README.md

 ## How to Use

-1. Download the JAR file from [Releases](../../releases)
+1. Download both `RealtekCleanerGUI.jar` and `run.bat` from [Releases](../../releases)
+2. Put them in the same folder
-2. **Right-click** it and select **"Run as administrator"** (this is important!)
+3. **Right-click `run.bat`** and select **"Run as administrator"**
-3. Click "Scan for Drivers" to see what Realtek stuff is lurking
+4. Click "Scan for Drivers" to see what Realtek stuff is lurking
-4. Click "Delete All Drivers" to nuke them
+5. Click "Delete All Drivers" to nuke them
-5. Let it help you find your motherboard's actual audio drivers
+6. Let it help you find your motherboard's actual audio drivers
-6. Restart and install the proper drivers
+7. Restart and install the proper drivers

+**Note:** You must use `run.bat` to run as administrator.
+JAR files can't be run as admin directly.

 ## Requirements